Medicare Advantage Explained

 - Each plan has different prescription drugs that they cover.

-What we will do for you is take your specific information (your doctors, preferred hospitals, and prescriptions) and find the plans that “fit” your needs the best.
+What we at Steinlage Insurance Agency will do for you is take your specific information (your doctors, preferred hospitals, and prescriptions) and find the plans that “fit” your needs the best.
 We find this is the best way to choose a Medicare Advantage Plan and eliminate surprises.
 For example, if you prefer the Barnes Jewish Hospitals, only certain Medicare Advantage Plans have contracts with that hospital.
+At Steinlage, our services are free and we are completely compensated by the insurance program you choose.

 Get a Free Medicare Assessment Today

-Ready for a free, no obligation evaluation of your situation and the Medicare Advantage Plans that may fit your needs the best?
+Please contact us regarding Medicare Advantage, Medicare Supplement, or Medicare Part D. This is a solicitation of insurance for your free, no-obligation evaluation of your situation.
 Give us a call, 636-561-5060 or fill in the form below to begin the process.